SheldonGeek/Machine-Learning-CapStone-Project/README.md

 * Make sure you have all the datasets downloaded - train_2016.csv, properties_2016.csv, train_2017.csv, properties_2017.csv, and zillow_data_dictionary.xlsx.
 You can find all the data here:https://www.kaggle.com/c/zillow-prize-1/data.
 It's called train_2016_v2.csv on kaggle site.
 Please change the name to train_2016.csv when running Jupyter notebook.
 * Those datasets on Kaggle are zip files, please make sure you unzip it before use it.
 * Please put all your datasets inside dataset folder (I put a placeholder file there), otherwise Jupyter notebook won't be able to find those datasets.
+* I checked in capstone.ipynb again 10 minutes agao - around 4:05 pm (ET) 11.24.2017.
+Please use the latest one.
+Thanks.

 ### Project Overview
 * Zillow created “Zestimate” which gives customers a lot of information about homes and housing markets at no cost by using publicly available data.